 Senior members of the victim’s congregation were aware that the abuser had been involved in the sexual abuse of a child.
 As a result he was removed from his senior position but still permitted to continue as a member of the congregation because he demonstrated that he was repentant for his actions.

 The matter was not reported to the police and members of the congregation were not warned about the sexual attack.
 He went on the abuse the victim, referred to in the proceedings as “A” to protect her identity.

 The High Court ruled, in a landmark decision, that the Watchtower Society was responsible for the abuse because the most senior members of the congregation, Elders, had failed to take reasonable steps to protect A once they knew about the abuse of the other child.
 A was awarded £275,000 in damages.

 Bolt Burdon Kemp is acting for a number of victims of historic abuse within the Jehovah’s Witness community.

 We welcome the news that there will be an investigation into abuse within the Jehovah’s Witness community and other religious organisations.
 Our experience of the Jehovah’s Witnesses is that they have failed to appreciate that extent and seriousness of the abuse in their organisation and the senior members of the congregation have been complicit in covering up abuse.

 The investigation by IICSA into the Jehovah’s Witnesses is an opportunity to make meaningful changes within the organisation and prevent further abuse.

-Ceilidh Robertson is a solicitor in the Abuse team at Bolt Burdon Kemp.
-If you or a loved one have a claim, contact Ceilidh free of charge and in confidence on 020 3973 4990 or at firstname.lastname@example.org.
+Thomas Beale is an associate solicitor in the Abuse team at Bolt Burdon Kemp.
+If you feel you may have a claim or are enquiring on behalf of a loved one, contact Thomas free of charge and in confidence on 020 7288 4823 or at firstname.lastname@example.org.
 Alternatively, complete this form and one of the solicitors in the Abuse team will contact you.
 Find out more about the Abuse team.